circle-infoGuides

 A piece of advice,

-You will never have 99% uptime and people accessing your homelab are not entitled to your time.
+You will never have 99% uptime and people accessing your homelab are not entitled to your time either.
 If your Plex server is down, they can use Netflix.
 The 'luxury' of paying money for those services is uptime and support.
-Don't make your homelab your second job.

 How this documentation is written